tenzir/tenzir/changelog/unreleased/features/2268--compress-table-slice.md

-The `segment-store` store backend now compresses data before persisting it, resulting in 5x space savings for newly archived data, and an up to X% memory usage reduction.
-Depending on the speed of the disk this may improve the overall speed of VAST as well; we measured a negligible less than 1% performance penalty using the fastest disks we have (5GB/s).
+The `segment-store` store backend now compresses data before persisting it, resulting in over 2x space savings for newly written data with the default VAST configuration.
+This allowed us to increase the default partition size from 1'048'576 to 4'194'304 events, and the default number of events in a single batch from 1024 to 65'536, yielding a significant performance increase at the cost of a ~20% memory increase at peak load.
+We think this is a better default;
+if you require less memory usage, reduce the value of `vast.max-partition-size`.